Orbital symmetry of charge density wave order in La1.875Ba0.125CuO4 and YBa2Cu3O6.67

-Stimulated by theory,\cite{Sachdev13,Efetov13} resonant soft x-ray scattering (RSXS) in YBCO and Bi$_2$Sr$_{2-x}$La$_x$CuO$_{6+\delta}$ (Bi-2201),\cite{Comin14b} and scanning tunnelling microscopy (STM) measurements in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ (Bi-2212) and Ca$_{2-x}$Na$_x$CuO$_2$Cl$_2$ (Na-CCOC) \cite{Fujita14} have recently reported that $d$ symmetry characterizes the CDW order in the CuO$_2$ planes.
-In this $d$-symmetry CDW state, the modulation of charge (or a related microscopic quantity) on O $p_x$ and O $p_y$ sites is out of phase, as depicted in Fig.~\ref{fig:ScatGeom_Models}b for a commensurate, bond-centered CDW.
+Stimulated by theory,\cite{Sachdev13,Efetov13} evidence for a mixed $d+sÕ$ symmetry CDW with prominent $d$ component was reported in YBCO by RSXS at the Cu $L$ edge,\cite{Comin14c} and a dominant $d$ symmetry character to the CDW was revealed by STM in Bi-2212 and Na-CCOC.\cite{Fujita14} In the $d$-symmetry CDW state, the modulation of charge (or a related microscopic quantity) on O $p_x$ and O $p_y$ sites is out of phase.
 An important question is whether $d$-symmetry CDW order is a generic property of underdoped cuprates and, specifically, if it also occurs in the canonical stripe-ordered La-based cuprates.
 There are many similarities in the CDW order of the La-based cuprates and other cuprates (eg. Bi-2212, YBCO) such as an enhancement in CDW intensity at doping levels near $p=1/8$,\cite{Hucker11,Fujita14a,Huecker14,BlancoCanosa14} competition with SC and a common spectroscopic signature to the resonant scattering intensity.\cite{Achkar12,Achkar13} However, these similarities are at odds with important differences such as the doping dependence of the CDW incommensurability.\cite{Hucker11,Blackburn13,Huecker14,BlancoCanosa14,Fujita12,Wise08,Yamada98,Comin14a} Perhaps most significantly, static spin density wave (SDW) order commensurate with CDW order is only observed in the La-based cuprates.
 Accordingly, it is not yet clear whether stripe order in the La-based cuprates and CDW order in other cuprates are slightly different manifestations of a common order or truly distinct phases.